Paroxysmisch/genome-assembly/dissertation/main.typ

 ]

 == End-to-end neural genome assembly
-In this project we also explore an wholly neural approach to genome assembly, where the @olc algorithm, along with overlap graph, is omitted.
+In this project we also explore a wholly neural approach to genome assembly, where the @olc algorithm, along with overlap graph, is omitted.
 Allowing a neural network to define and control the entire assembly pipeline, rather than merely augmenting predefined stages, removes constraints and biases imposed by the traditional @olc framework.

 Our architecture, @pgan is inspired by @ptrnet:pl @pointer-networks-paper that was designed to solve challenging geometric problems, including planar @tsp, making it a promising starting point for genome assembly.
 The general idea is that the model receives as input an unordered set of reads, and outputs a permutation of those reads (auto-regressively at test time), corresponding to the assembly.